 Fines & Penalties

-New this Year A person who violates state law or regulation while taking, possessing, transporting, buying or selling big game or Threatened or Endangered Species will face penalties that include fines, imprisonment, license revocation and forfeiture of equipment used in the violation.
-Violators shall be fined not more than $1,000, nor less than $400 for the first conviction.
-They also may face additional civil penalties.
+A person who violates state law or regulation while taking, possessing, transporting, buying or selling big game or threatened or endangered species will face penalties that include fines, imprisonment, license revocation and forfeiture of equipment used in the violation.
+Violators may be fined up to $1,000 for the first conviction.
 Upon a second and all subsequent convictions, the violator shall be fined not more than $4,000 nor less than $2,000.
 Violators may also be imprisoned for not more than 60 days, or may face both fine and imprisonment and restitution payments to the Fish and Wildlife Fund.
 License revocation is based on the point system (10 V.S.A.
 Sect.
 4502).

 Reimbursement for Illegally Taken Fish or Wildlife

-In lieu of criminal prosecution for injuring or taking Threatened or Endangered Species, the Agency of Natural Resources can pursue civil enforcement.
+In lieu of criminal prosecution for injuring or taking threatened or endangered species, the Agency of Natural Resources can pursue civil enforcement.
 Civil penalties are capped at $42,500 for a single violation.
 The complete list of threatened and endangered species is available on the Fish & Wildlife website (www.vtfishandwildlife.com).
-The list includes: lake sturgeon, stonecat, timber rattlesnake, bald eagle, spruce grouse, beach heather, great laurel, Canada lynx, marten, little brown bat and Indiana bat.
+The list includes: lake sturgeon, stonecat, timber rattlesnake, spruce grouse, beach heather, great laurel, Canada lynx, marten, little brown bat and Indiana bat.
 Federal penalties also may apply.

 Hunting, fishing or trapping on properly posted land is illegal without written permission.
 This includes land posted for hunting, fishing or trapping by permission only.
-Properly posted land will have records filed with the town clerk and the Fish & Wildlife Department.
-See 10, V.S.A., Sections 5201 to 5206.
+In order to be properly posted, the landowner must file with the town clerk and the Fish & Wildlife Department.
+See 10 V.S.A., Sect.
+5201-5206.

 Whether the property is posted or not, a hunter or angler shall show their license if requested by the landowner.